haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

 #### 4.1.4.
 Frame Check Sequence (FCS)
   Each Ethernet frame has a single Frame Check Sequence (FCS) that is computed to cover that entire frame, for detecting frame corruption due to bit errors on a link.
 Thus, when a frame is encapsulated, the original FCS is not included but discarded.
 Any received frame for which the FCS check fails should be discarded (this may not be possible in the case of cur through forwarding).
 The FCS normally changes on encapsulation, decapsulation, and every TRILL hop due to changes in the outer destiantion and source addresses, the decrementing of the hop count, etc.

   Although the FCS is normally calculated just before transmission, it is desirable, when pratical, for an FCS to accompany a frame within an RBridge after receipt.
-That FCS could then be dynamically updated to account for changes to the frame during Rbridge processing and used for transmission or checked against the FCS calculated for frame transmission.
-This optional, more continuous use of an FCS would be helpful in detecting some internal Rbridge failures such as memory errors.
+That FCS could then be dynamically updated to account for changes to the frame during RBridge processing and used for transmission or checked against the FCS calculated for frame transmission.
+This optional, more continuous use of an FCS would be helpful in detecting some internal RBridge failures such as memory errors.

 ### 4.2.
 Link State Protocol (IS-IS)
   TRILL uses an extension of IS-IS [ISO10589] \[RFC1195\] as its routing protocol.
 IS-IS has folowing advantages: